acidcomputing/dotfiles/README.md

 ╚════════════════════════════════════════════════╝
 ```
 # Dotfiles
 This is my personal dotfiles repo.
-It contains my Zsh configuration, aliases, and some other things as I add keep working on them.
+It contains my Zsh configuration, aliases, and some other things as I keep working on them.

 ## Zsh config
 My Zsh config includes two main files: `.zshrc`, and `.aliases.zsh`.